The use of incentive plans and compensation schemes in Portugal

 Introduction

-Although not a new topic, Portuguese companies have been paying increased attention to their internal incentive plans and compensation schemes for employees/collaborators/staff and management teams (hereinafter, ‘beneficiaries’) and private packages have become more and more sophisticated and creative.
+Although not a fresh topic, Portuguese companies have been paying increasing attention to their internal incentive plans and compensation schemes for employees/collaborators/staff and management teams (hereinafter, ‘beneficiaries’) and private packages have become more and more sophisticated and creative.

-Long-term incentives other than cash awards or performance bonuses have recently been included in the agenda of Portuguese companies.[1]
-Over the past few years, we have witnessed some reshaping of remuneration schemes, ranging from traditional shares award programmes and popular stock option plans to hybrid remuneration instruments of a variable and financial nature.
+Long-term incentives other than cash awards or performance bonuses have recently been included on the agenda of Portuguese firms.
+Over the past few years, we have witnessed some reshaping of remuneration schemes, ranging from traditional share award programmes and popular stock option plans to hybrid remuneration instruments of a variable and financial nature.

 These instruments have been mainly implemented by companies belonging to international groups, especially in the financial and technology sector, and targeted at senior management.
-However, they are not widely used by small and medium-sized enterprises (SMEs), which make up the vast majority of businesses in Portugal.
+However, they are not widely used by small and medium-sized enterprises (SMEs) (the vast majority of businesses in Portugal).

-Startups have also brought stock option grants back into the spotlight, and these are seen as a good alternative to monetary benefits, especially by startups at growth or developmental stages.
-At the same time, such grants keep employees motivated to provide their best performance based on the prospect of future profit.
-This trend has also been fostered by some recent European Union (EU) regulation.[2]
+Startups have also brought stock option grants back into the spotlight, which are seen as a good alternative to monetary benefits, especially by startups at growth or developmental stages.
+At the same time, such grants keep employees motivated to give their best in terms of performance based on the prospect of future profit.

 Reasons for implementation

-Among the objectives pursued by companies when adopting remuneration schemes, one usually finds the following: (1) alignment with the medium and long-term interests of the shareholders/stakeholders; (2) an incentive to boost management performance; (3) a way of attracting, retaining and motivating employees, consultants and service providers, by providing an additional incentive and reward/compensation opportunities tied to the company’s performance; (4) enhancement of the company’s profitable growth and competitiveness, (5) the creation or increase of the shareholder wealth/value, as well as (6) the long-term sustainability of the company’s financial results.
+Among the objectives pursued by firms when adopting remuneration schemes, one usually finds the following: (1) alignment with the medium and long-term interests of the shareholders/stakeholders; (2) an incentive to boost management performance; (3) a way of attracting, retaining and motivating employees, consultants and service providers, by providing an additional incentive and reward/compensation opportunities tied to the company’s performance; (4) enhancement of the company’s profitable growth and competitiveness; (5) the creation or increase of the shareholder wealth/value; as well as (6), the long-term sustainability of the company’s financial results.

 Types and features